Four-manifolds up to connected sum with complex projective planes: Examples demonstrating necessity of hypotheses

 From the first Mayer-Vietoris sequence above, in the case that $G_i$ is infinite, we see that the map $R\xrightarrow{j} \coker(\Id \otimes N) \oplus R \xrightarrow{\pr_2} R$ is an isomorphism, where $\pr_2$ is the projection to the $R$ summand.
 It follows that This $R$-module depends only on the groups $G_1$ and $G_2$, as desired. \end{proof}

-\begin{prop} For $\pi = (\Z/p*G)\times \Z$ as above, the stable isomorphism class of the pair $(\pi_2,k)$ detects the $\CP$-stable diffeomorphism type of orientable manifolds with fundamental group isomorphic to $\pi$, but the stable isomorphism class of the second homotopy group alone does not.
-That is, there exists a pair of manifolds $M,M'$ with this fundamental group such that $\pi_2(M)$ and $\pi_2(M')$ are stably isomorphic but $M$ and $M'$ are not $\CP$-stably diffeomorphic. \end{prop}
+\begin{prop} For $\pi = (\Z/p*G)\times \Z$ as above, the stable isomorphism class of the pair $(\pi_2,k)$ detects the $\CP$-stable diffeomorphism type of closed, orientable 4-manifolds with fundamental group isomorphic to $\pi$, but the stable isomorphism class of the second homotopy group does not.
+That is, there exists a pair of closed $4$-manifolds $M$ and, $M'$ with fundamental group $\pi$ such that $\pi_2(M)$ and $\pi_2(M')$ are stably isomorphic but $M$ and $M'$ are not $\CP$-stably diffeomorphic. \end{prop}

 \begin{proof} Let $t\colon \Z/p*G\to \Z/p$ be the projection.
 Then under the induced map $t_*\colon \Omega_3(\Z/p*G)\to \Omega_3(\Z/p)$ the manifold $X_{p,q}$ becomes bordant to $L_{p,q}$, because $\pi_1(X)=G$ maps trivially to $\Z/p$ under $t$.
 Cross this bordism with $S^1$ to see that $M_{p,q} = X_{p,q} \times S^1$ is bordant over $\Z/p \times \Z$ to $L_{p,q} \times S^1$.